sohale/sohale.github.io/pages/reinvented.md

    * Data flow analysis
    * Compile-time types & arguments (made popular in Zig)
    * Compile-time as a legitimate mode (made popular in Zig)

+* File-format description language
+* A glyph description language (used to implement a full-featured Persian display and editing language: before Unicode and before you could have fonts on HTML )
+* A melody notation language

+* The ChainTree(Flowtree) concept
+* The "templator" concept & DSL language (with aplpicaiton in APIs)

+* My own version of raster to vector
+* My own version of geological mapping (interpolation) based on sparse depth observations (for reservoir exploration)

 ### Mathematics:
 * (incomplete) Computational Logic: Symbolic system, automated differentiation